Choi-SeokHeum/sample/clusterREADME.md

 * Qt 5.6.1 (for test application)

 ### Precondition
-To build DataProvider, following package are required
+To build cluster-hmi-applciation, following package are required
 * CommonAPI 3.1.5 (including DBus and SOME/IP Runtime)
 * RaspberryPi SDK (build environment)